Questions drawn up arising from the Beveridge Report to be discussed within the Ministry of Labour, 2nd December, 1942 (LAB 12/6)

 What would be the effect on individuals already heavily insured under voluntary schemes?

-What would be the effect on individual’s willingness to maintain contributions, e.g. to his Trade Union?
+Would it affect the individual’s willingness to maintain contributions, e.g. to his Trade Union?

 3) Is it right for the state to invade the voluntary field to the extent proposed?

 “Comprehensiveness” is a basic principle of the Plan.
-No risk is to be left as to justify social insurance.
+No risk is to be left to voluntary insurance if it is so general or uniform as to justify social insurance.
 Against this, it will be argued that it is wrong to stimulate the tendency of the individual to look more and more to the state as universal provider.
-This raises a host of questions including the fear following:-
+This raises a host of questions including the four following:-

 4) Should the state oust the Approved Societies?